What’s all this ponzi and phish talk about anyway?

 Don’t go phishing

 What is Phishing exactly?
-It a direct attempt to hack into your personal account and steal all of your personal information.
-It usually comes in the form of an email and the action is to click on a link or open an attachment and once you do this, all your sensitive information is leaked through to them, or they gain access to your computer records and can uncover your passwords to everything.
+It is a direct attempt to hack into your personal account and steal all of your personal information.
+It usually comes in the form of an email and the action is to click on a link or open an attachment once you do this, all your sensitive information is leaked through to them, or they gain access to your computer records and can uncover your passwords to everything.
 How does this affect you financially?
-Well, for those who have been caught, they resorted to payday loans simply to cover monthly expenses until the financial strain began to ease up.
+Well, those who have been caught, resorted to payday loans simply to cover monthly expenses until the financial strain began to ease up.

 Protect yourself online